Tribal Court

 Method of posting bond:

 • The Santa Ana Pueblo Court accepts cash bail bond only.
-The defendant must deposit an amount in cash equal to 100% of the bail bond.
+The defendant must deposit an amount in cash equal to the bail bond.

 Payment to Tribal Court